eth-p/best/README.md

 ### Setup / Teardown

-The functions named `setup` and `teardown` will be used for test suite setup and teardown.
+The functions named `setup` and `teardown` are used for test suite setup and teardown.
 The former will be called when the suite is loaded, and the latter will be called after all tests are run.

 ```bash